We offer Physiotherapy, Kinesiology, and Massage for both injured and uninjured athletes.

 Athletic Performance

-At Mend Bodyworks, physiotherapists play a valuable role in injury recovery, and also supporting uninjured athletes by helping them optimize their performance and prevent injuries.
+At Mend Bodyworks, physiotherapists and kinesiologists play a valuable role in injury recovery, and also supporting uninjured athletes by helping them optimize their performance and prevent injuries.
 Here are some key ways they assist athletes who aren’t currently injured:

 1. Injury Prevention and Risk Assessment